lmei-c09/project-purple-cow/solution.md

 ### How to run:
 open your command line or terminal and go to the directory where the project is at (show path) -type in and run the command: npm start

+//explain what this is
+//explain what it does/ or how to use it
+//explain how to run it